awslabs/graphstorm/docs/source/cli/model-training-inference/output.rst

   * ``format``: The format of the saved prediction results.
 By default, it is ``pytorch``.
   * ``etypes``: A list of edge types that have edge prediction results saved.
 For example: [("movie","rated-by","user"), ("user","watched","movie")]
   * ``world_size``: The number of chunks (files) into which the prediction results of a particular edge type are divided.
 For instance, if world_size is set to 8, there will be 8 files for each set of prediction results."

+**Note: The built-in GraphStorm inference pipeline (launched by GraphStorm CLI) will process the saved prediction results to convert the integer node ids into the raw node ids, which are usually string node ids.**
+Details can be found in :ref:`GraphStorm Output Node ID Remapping<output-remapping>`